 We expect our people to treat each other and third parties with dignity and respect at all times, actively promoting a culture of inclusion that values difference and eliminates discrimination in our workplace.
-We will not tolerate discrimination, bullying, harassment (including sexual harassment), and victimisation on any ground including age, race, ethnic or national origin, colour, mental or physical health conditions, disability, pregnancy, maternity, gender, gender re-assignment status, sexual orientation, marital or civil partnership status or other domestic circumstances, employment status, working hours or other flexible working arrangements, religion or belief, and any additional characteristics protected by local law.
+We will not tolerate discrimination, bullying, harassment (including sexual harassment), and victimisation on any ground including age, race, ethnic or national origin, colour, mental or physical health conditions, disability, maternity, neurodiversity, pregnancy, parent or carer role, sex, iCG gender, gender re-assignment status, sexual orientation, marital or civil partnership status or other domestic circumstances, employment status, socio-economic background, working hours or other flexible working arrangements, religion or belief, and any additional characteristics protected by local law.
 We will take active steps to help prevent the sexual harassment and victimisation of all staff during the course of their employment, including by third parties.